dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-10-02-bitcoin-is-digital-scarcity.md

 also one of the reasons for government intervention: they want their "fair share" too.

-It is simple, really: if the world is controlled and instantiated by a single entity, it will sooner or later cease to exist.
+It is simple, really: if a world is controlled and instantiated by a single entity, it is prone to manipulation.
+Sooner or later, it will cease to exist.
 And with it, everything that existed inside it.

 What we need is a non-virtual world, a persistent world.
-A world that is digital and yet refuses to go away.
+A world that refuses to disappear.

 ## Emergent Money in a Non-Virtual World